shushcat/markovmusic_old/README.md

 # Markov Music

 ###TODO
+[ ] John: Edit paper as it currently stands.

+[ ] John: Setup local or remote(possible?) .gitignore?

-[] Fix the problem Brendan noticed; this may be related to the erroneous matrices Wolfgang noticed.
+[ ] Fix the problem Brendan noticed; this may be related to the erroneous matrices Wolfgang noticed.

-[] Allow specification of corpora from the command line.
+[ ] Allow specification of corpora from the command line.